 Most malpractice claims against endocrinologists stem from a delayed diagnosis or simple mismanagement of the condition.
 Examples include the following.

 - The mismanagement of diabetes.
 Many of the people who have diabetes are unaware and the condition causes progressive damage over time.
 Failure to diagnose a patient with diabetes can lead to the eventual amputation of feet or legs, blindness, heart disease and renal failure.
 Even patients undergoing treatment can suffer complications and need to be monitored regularly to ensure that they are not at risk of experiencing severe swings in glucose levels.

 - The mistreatment of hypertension.
-Untreated high blood pressure can cause damage to blood vessels throughout the entire body, eventually placing strain on the kidneys, heart and brain.
+Untreated high blood pressure can cause damage to blood vessels throughout the entire body, eventually placing a strain on the kidneys, heart, and brain.
 Potential injuries resulting from undiagnosed hypertension can include stroke, heart failure, dementia, kidney failure and hemorrhaging.

 - The mismanagement of thyroid disease.
 Delayed or missed diagnoses of thyroid problems can impact the ability of patients to fight infections and fight the advance of cancer.
 It can also be the cause of birth defects and deformities.